Blue Topaz Guide

 Blue topaz has a Mohs hardness rating of 8, meaning it isn’t as indestructible as a diamond and may be prone to chipping or scratching.
 But if you wear blue topaz with care, it can withstand everyday wear and tear.

-Choosing the Right Blue Topaz Jewelry
+Choosing the Right Blue Topaz Jewellery

 Blue topaz is a reasonably priced gemstone that rivals even the most expensive sapphires and aquamarines with its scintillating shades of blue.
 It looks striking whether it’s a subtle Sky Blue gem set in a gold ring or a lustrous London Blue necklace decorating your décolletage.

-Shop Popular Blue Topaz Jewelry
+Shop Popular Blue Topaz Jewellery

 Famous Blue Topaz Gemstones

 Ancient Egyptians worshipped topaz as a powerful gift from the sun god Ra.
-Today, blue topaz jewelry is worn to Hollywood awards ceremonies by the likes of Katy Perry, Jennifer Lopez and Cate Blanchett.
+Today, blue topaz jewellery is worn to Hollywood awards ceremonies by the likes of Katy Perry, Jennifer Lopez and Cate Blanchett.

 Learn More About Gemstones